ippocratis/ippocratis.github.io/_posts/2023-07-28-owntracks.md

 - Change IP and ST,L,O for ca,server,client crt's also pick an appropriate -days for them
 - place ext file on the same dir with the script
-- copy ca.crt,server.crt,server.key to mosquitto/config
+- copy ca.crt,server.crt,server.key to mosquitto/config (read next)

 **ext file for filling S.A.N. field**